Lithuania

 Universities can create legal entities without constraints

-This applies to 18 other countries: Austria, Brandenburg, Czech Republic, Estonia, Finland, Flanders, France, Hesse, Hungary, Ireland, Italy, Latvia, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Spain, United Kingdom
+This applies to 18 other countries: Austria, Brandenburg, Croatia, Estonia, Finland, Flanders, France, Wallonia, Hesse, Hungary, Italy, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Serbia, Spain, United Kingdom

 60% Length of public funding cycle